SolaceProducts/pubsubplus-connector-mule-docs/doc/technical-reference.md

 <div class="sect2">

 ### Reconnection

+In order to use this Reconnection Strategy by the Mule Runtime, you need to disable the default Connection/Reconnection retries of JCSMP client.

+Set the following properties to 0 from the [JCSMP properties](user-guide.md#jcsmp-properties) to disable the default JCSMP retries.

+`CLIENT_CHANNEL_PROPERTIES.connectRetries = 0`

+`CLIENT_CHANNEL_PROPERTIES.ReconnectRetries = 0`

 <table class="tableblock frame-all grid-all spread"><colgroup><col style="width: 20%;"> <col style="width: 25%;"> <col style="width: 30%;"> <col style="width: 15%;"> <col style="width: 10%;"></colgroup>